EunCheolChoi0123/COMM557Tutorial/README.md

 ## Fall 2023 Setup
 - Google CoLab: To circumvent dependency issues, all in-class tutorial scripts will be tested on Google CoLab.
-- Anaconda/Jupyter: Optional, but recommended
+- Anaconda/Jupyter: Optional, but highly recommended.
 - Other packages are found in the individual tutorials!

 ## CoLab links to tutorial scripts: